michaelplaing/mr_rax/README.md

 Each key except for leaf Client IDs has an integer value associated with it which is the count of Client IDs in its subtree, e.g. the ``0x8`` associated with key ``@``.
 This is currently useful in randomly picking a Client ID when matching a shared subscription and in pruning the tree as subscriptions are deleted.
 The Rax tree itself maintains total counts of all keys and nodes.

-### TC tree search strategy
+### The TC tree search strategy

 This is the strategy used by ``mr_get_subscribed_clients()`` to extract a dedup'd list of subscribed Client IDs when provided with a valid publish topic (no wildcards).

-The strategy is executed in 2 parts:
+The strategy is repeatedly executed in 2 phases:

 1) a subscribe topic (may have wildcards) is found in the TC tree that matches the publish topic; then